pguillory/pguillory.github.io/content/posts/postgrex-custom-types.md

 There's a relatively simple workaround.
 Postgrex has a framework for extensions.
 You can create and install an extension for UUIDs and it will override the default one.
 So open up the [Postgrex repo] and find [uuid.ex].
 Copy that into your own repo and edit it.
-Give it a new name, like `MyDatabase.UUID`.
+Give the module a new name, like `MyDatabase.UUID`.
 In the `encode` function change this:

 ```elixir
 [<<16::int32()>> | uuid]